Numeric precision in Microsoft Excel

 As with other spreadsheets, Microsoft Excel works only to limited accuracy because it retains only a certain number of figures to describe numbers (it has limited precision).
 With some exceptions regarding erroneous values, infinities, and denormalized numbers, Excel calculates in double-precision floating-point format from the IEEE 754 specification (besides numbers, Excel uses a few other data types).

 Although Excel allows display of up to 30 decimal places, its precision for any specific number is no more than 15 significant figures, and calculations may have an accuracy that is even less due to five issues: round off, (Note: Round-off is the loss of accuracy when numbers that differ by small amounts are subtracted.
-Because each number has only fifteen significant digits, their difference is inaccurate when there aren't enough significant digits to express the difference.)

-truncation, and binary storage, accumulation of the deviations of the operands in calculations, and worst: cancellation at subtractions resp.
-'Catastrophic cancellation' at subtraction of values with similar magnitude.
+Because each number has only fifteen significant digits, their difference is inaccurate when there aren't enough significant digits to express the difference.) truncation, and binary storage, accumulation of the deviations of the operands in calculations, and worst, "catastrophic cancellation" at subtraction of values with similar magnitude.
+Standard floating-point error mitigation techniques apply.